psas/Launch-12/README.markdown

 ## Scheduled Launch: July 19th, 2015

-We currently plan to launch in Central Oregon in June 2015.
+We currently plan to launch in Central Oregon in July 2015.
 This will be a follow-on [fix it fix it fix it](https://www.youtube.com/watch?v=1Isjgc0oX0s) flight to our "system shakedown" [July 20th Launch-11](https://github.com/psas/Launch-11) flight.